boardfish/dissertation/contents/1-literature-review.md

 technology, if the maintainer has the necessary expertise.
-Some more unique applications within the room are also possible, such as using a hidden camera to take a photo of the team, apply filters, and display the photo among works of art as demonstrated in *[The Gallery](https://escapist.nl/en/)*, which I visited in July 2019.
+Some more unique applications within the room are also possible, such as using a hidden camera to take a photo of the team, apply filters, and display the photo among works of art as demonstrated in *[The Gallery](https://escapist.nl/en/)* (visited in July 2019).
 However, there is a general aversion to the use of technology in escape rooms, for a variety of reasons. @liam2019 suggests that the time investment, reliability, and necessary expertise are some of the greatest contributing factors. @duplessie2013go approaches this from the perspective of